cjacker/opensource-toolchain-ch32v/README.md

 ISP programming doesn't need a WCH-LinkE adapter, it program the target device via USB port directly.

-WCH officially provides `WCHISPTool_CMD` tool, it is close-source but prebuilt for windows/macosx/linux platform and support various archs such as x64/mips64/aarch64 etc., you can download it from [wch official website](https://wch-ic.com/downloads/WCHISPTool_CMD_ZIP.html).
+WCH officially provides `WCHISPTool_CMD` tool, it is close-source but provide prebuilt cli binaries for windows/macosx/linux platform, you can download it from [wch official website](https://wch-ic.com/downloads/WCHISPTool_CMD_ZIP.html).

 The best opensource WCH ISP tool is [wchisp](https://github.com/ch32-rs/wchisp), which support more parts than other opensource solutions.